 The endpoint mapping information lets the manager have access to connection and endpoint-specific indices.
 The indices are associated with physical attributes of a connection (for example, slot.port.vpi.vci).
 The manager can use the indices returned to it to gain access to connection and/or endpoint-specific information.

 BPX Node Specifications

-This appendix lists preliminary information for the the BPX system specifications.
-(Refer to on-line documents for latest information}.
+This appendix lists preliminary information for the BPX system specifications for Release 8.4.
+(Refer to on-line documents for the latest information.)

 General